skywithin/VnumEnumeration/README.md

 ## Purpose

-- **Strongly-Typed Enumerations**: Define custom types that encapsulate an integer value and a string code, similar to enums but with extensibility.
+- **Strongly-Typed Enumerations**: Define custom types that encapsulate a long integer value and a string code, similar to enums but with extensibility.
 - **Reflection-Based Discovery**: Retrieve all instances of a Vnum type using reflection, with thread-safe caching for performance.
 - **Flexible Lookup**: Find Vnum instances by value, code, or enum, with both strict and try-based methods.
 - **Type Safety**: Generic support for enum-backed Vnum types via `Vnum<TEnum>`.
+- **Universal Enum Support**: Supports all enum underlying types (byte, sbyte, short, ushort, int, uint, long, ulong).
 - **JSON Serialization**: Built-in support for JSON serialization with `System.Text.Json`.

 ## Key Features